 Pull the tool manifest with

-mcpserver-audit --tool-manifestand map each tool to its minimum required permission.
-A documentation lookup server requesting filesystem write access scores 0 on this dimension, automatically blocking the server regardless of its total score.
-Evaluate whether the declared permission scope is proportionate to the stated use case — not merely whether the permissions might be technically exploitable. - 4
+mcpserver-audit --tool-manifestand map every tool to its minimum required permission.
+A documentation lookup server requesting filesystem write scores 0 here — automatic full block, regardless of total.
+The question is whether the declared scope is proportionate to the stated function, not whether each permission might be technically exploitable. - [04]

 Run static code analysis (20 pts)